AdaptiveCpp/AdaptiveCpp/doc/pcuda.md

 As in SYCL or stdpar, AdaptiveCpp mostly figures out by itself which functions need to be compiled for device and which for host.
 The `__host__` attribute is available, but meaningless in PCUDA.
 The `__device__` attribute is only needed on device functions that are invoked from other translation units.

 `__host__` and `__device__` functions can otherwise call each other arbitrarily.
-(This is a necessary requiremnt for interoperability with SYCL device code, where functions don't have any attributes at all, and are therefore "host" in CUDA logic).
+(This is a necessary requirement for interoperability with SYCL device code, where functions don't have any attributes at all, and are therefore "host" in CUDA logic).

 Unlike hipcc or clang CUDA, but similarly to nvcc, functions in PCUDA **cannot** be overloaded based on whether they have the `__host__` or `__device__` attribute: